rsksmart/rif-notifier/README.md

 and then exit the `mysql` terminal by entering `exit`.

-Restartthe MySQL service by executing:
+Restart the MySQL service by executing:

 ```shell
 sudo /etc/init.d/mysql restart